 \begin{definition}[Computationally efficient descriptions] A multiset $\mathsf U = \Set{U_j}_{j=1}^K \subseteq \mathbb U(2^n)$ of $n$-qubit unitaries, where $K \in \cO(2^{\poly(n)})$, is said to have a \emph{computationally efficient description}, if it is specified by a partial function $f$ defined on $\Set{0,1}^m$ with $m\coloneqq\lceil\log_2 K\rceil$, which is computable in classical polynomial time, that outputs a classical description $f(j)$ ($j \in \Set{0,1}^{m}$) of a $\poly(n)$-sized quantum circuit of $U_j$. \end{definition}

-Several instances of a set of unitaries with a computationally efficient description are a set of $n$-qubit Pauli operators and that of $n$-qubit Clifford unitaries.
+Trivial instances of a set of unitaries with a computationally efficient description are a set of $n$-qubit Pauli operators and that of $n$-qubit Clifford unitaries.
 The former can be specified by $2n$ bits $x \in \{0, 1\}^{2n}$, and the description $f(x)$ specifies a tensor product of single-qubit Pauli unitaries, which is a quantum circuit with depth $1$.
 The latter can be similarly specified by $\cO(\poly(n))$ bits with a suitable efficiently computable function $f$ that identifies a Clifford circuit of circuit size $\cO(n^2/\log(n))$, which is sufficient to represent any Clifford unitary \cite{Aaronson2004ImprovedSimulationOf}.

-Another instance of a set of $n$-qubit unitaries with a computationally efficient description are the ones appearing in \emph{1-dimensional local random quantum circuit (1D LRC)} with $\cO(\poly(n))$ depth.
+A set of of $n$-qubit unitaries appearing in \emph{1-dimensional local random quantum circuit (1D LRC)} with $\cO(\poly(n))$ depth is also an important instance of a set with a computationally efficient description.
 A 1D LRC repeats two layers of two-qubit unitaries organized in a brickwork fashion.
 In the first layer, $2$-qubit gates, each randomly and independently drawn from a fixed gate set $\cG$, are applied to odd-even qubits in parallel.
 Similarly, in the second layer, random and independent $2$-qubit gates from $\cG$ are applied to even-odd qubits.
 To specify each quantum circuit generated in this way, we need $\cO( \{\mathrm{\#\ of\ gates}\} \log_2 |\cG|)$ bits, where $|\cG|$ is the cardinality of the gate set $\cG$.
 The number of gates is $\cO(\poly(n))$ whenever the depth is $\cO(\poly(n))$.
 In a standard case, $|\cG|$ is constant, but even if $|\cG| \in \cO(\expf(n))$, each quantum circuit generated in this way can be specified by $\poly(n)$ bits (in the latter case, we need to assume that each gate in $\cG$ has a constant-size description).
-This is also the case for local random quantum circuits on any graph in which the graph describes the two qubits a $2$-qubit gate is applied to.
+This is also the case for local random quantum circuits on any graph in which the graph describes the two qubits to which a $2$-qubit gate is applied.